Initial Licensing FAQs

 How do I know the status of my application?

 The CBA takes the steps below to keep you informed of the status of your application.
 Communication will be sent via email.
 If you have not provided an email address to the CBA, the correspondence will be sent by mail.

-- Upon receipt of the application, the CBA will send you an acknowledgment card that your application has been received.
+- Upon receipt of the application, the CBA will acknowledge your application has been received.

-- The CBA will mail a status letter following staff's initial review of the application.
-This letter will advise you of any outstanding documents required to complete your application.
+- Within 30 days CBA staff will complete an initial review of the application and advise you of any outstanding documents required to complete your application.

 Do I need to notify the CBA of an address or name change?

 Yes.
 To keep you informed of the status of your application, it is important that you notify the CBA of any address or name change.
-If your address has changed, please complete and submit the Name Change Form or Address Change Form, it can be emailed to email@example.com or mailed to 2450 Venture Oaks Way, Suite 300 Sacramento, CA 95833.
+After you complete a Name Change Form or Address Change Form, it can be emailed to email@example.com or mailed to 2450 Venture Oaks Way, Suite 300 Sacramento, CA 95833.

 Do I need to meet the licensing educational requirements to qualify to take the Uniform CPA Examination (CPA Exam)?

-No. To sit for the CPA Exam, you must only have completed a baccalaureate degree or higher, including 24 semester units each of accounting and business-related subjects.
+No. To sit for the CPA Exam, you must have baccalaureate degree or higher, including 24 semester units each of accounting and business-related subjects.